Sardinian Reformers

-The Sardinian Reformers (Riformatori Sardi, RS) is a liberal-conservative and regionalist, Christian-democratic political party in Sardinia, led by Michele Cossa.
+The Sardinian Reformers (Riformatori Sardi, RS) is a regionalist and liberal-conservative political party in Sardinia, led by Michele Cossa.
 The party, which has always been part of the centre-right at the Sardinian regional level, is a keen supporter of the free market, competition, globalization and a two-party system.

 History

 The party emerged in 1993 as the Sardinian section of the Segni Pact.
 This list was launched by Mario Segni, a former Christian Democrat from Sardinia, and was composed of former Christian Democrats and Liberals.

 When the Segni Pact entered The Olive Tree centre-left coalition in the run-up for the 1996 general election (through Italian Renewal), the RS gained some independence from the mother-party, and, when at the 1999 European Parliament election Segni formed a joint electoral list with National Alliance, some of their members looked closer to Forza Italia.

 Led by Michele Cossa and Massimo Fantola, the RS were part of the centre-right in Sardinia since 1999 and, at the 2001 general election, Cossa was elected deputy in a single-seat constituency in Cagliari for the House of Freedoms coalition.

 During the years in government of Silvio Berlusconi (2001–2006), the RS started to be critical of the centre-right.
 In 2003 the RS contributed to the foundation of the new national party of Mario Segni named Pact of Liberal Democrats.
 This party was on the ballot at the 2004 European Parliament election and won only a misere 0.5% (7.4% in Sardinia).
 In the same year RS won 5.9% of the vote at the regional election, having four Reformers elected to the Regional Council.